nixgeekdev/passphraser4k/docs/diceware.md

 While passphrases can provide stronger security, it is still important to follow good password practices such as regularly changing them, avoiding reuse across different accounts, and keeping them confidential.
-Utilizing multi-factor authentication alongside passphrases adds an extra layer of protection, requiring an additional form of verification to access sensitive information.
+Using multi-factor authentication alongside passphrases adds an extra layer of protection, requiring an additional form of verification to access sensitive information.